rach7777/monax-may/content/platform/components.md

 If the chain drops below 2/3 the total "stake" that has been bonded, it will halt.
 If the more than 2/3 of the bonded stake cannot come to a consensus, it will halt.

-The status and health of a chain can be monitored through either `eris:db`'s rpc port.
-The chains command for `eris:cli` is designed to handle all operations for one or more chains.
+The status and health of a chain can be monitored through either `monax:db`'s rpc port.
+The chains command for `monax:cli` is designed to handle all operations for one or more chains.
 With your chain running, you can [send transactions](https://github.com/monax/cli/tree/master/tests/jobs_fixtures/app00-basic_functionality_jobs) and deploy contracts using `eris pkgs`, or our javascript libraries.

 More info: [chain deploying](/docs/chain-deploying); [contracts interacting](/docs/getting-started/#step-4-integrate-your-ecosystem-application).